 CLICK HERE FOR MAP LOCATION

-St. Anne’s Episcopal Church (Tifton) will sponsor a trip to Las Carreras in the April-May 2017 time period.
+St. Anne’s Episcopal Church (Tifton) will sponsor a trip to Las Carreras during March 18-27, 2017.
 This will be the sixth consecutive year that this team has worked in this community.
 They plan to work on light construction projects for villagers, including pouring concrete floors for houses, and renewing friendships with villagers they had met on earlier trips.
 To see an album of photos of this team taken by the local Dominican Episcopal priest as they were working, click here.
 For an album of photos taken by missioners on the team, click here.
-For more information, contact the Rev. Lonnie Lacy.
+For more information, contact Stacey Beckham or the Rev. Lonnie Lacy.

 Exploration Trip, April 27-May 3, 2017

 The Dominican Development Group, a coordinating agency of the Episcopal dioceses with companion relationships with the Episcopal Diocese of the Dominican Republic, will conduct an exploration trip to visit many potential work sites in the Dominican Republic during the week of April 27-May 3, 2017.
 This trip is intended for mission team leaders and other individuals interested in an overview of the locations and facilities of the Episcopal Diocese of the Dominican Republic.
 The cost of the trip will be US$800 (not including airfare to and from Santo Domingo).
-Deadline to sign up for this trip: not yet set.
+Deadline to sign up for this trip: April 1.
 For more information, contact Julius Ariail or DDG Executive Director Bill Kunkle.

 Mission Trip to El Pedregal, June 12-19, 2017

 CLICK HERE FOR MAP LOCATION

 Christ Episcopal Church (Valdosta) will sponsor a trip to the Dominican Episcopal camp and conference center in El Pedregal from June 12-19, 2017.
 This team has worked in this community since 2001.
-The main projects for 2017 will be to rebuild the shell of a house in the village for a local family, restore the backboards and goals on a basketball court, conduct a veterinary clinic, and to hold VBS sessions for the village children.
+The main projects for 2017 will be to build a house in the village for a local family, restore the backboards and goals on a basketball court, conduct a veterinary clinic, and to hold VBS sessions for the village children.
 For a planning webpage for this trip, click here.
 Deadline to sign up: December 6, 2016.
 For more information, contact Julia Ariail or Julius Ariail.

 The Episcopal Church and the Diocese of the Dominican Republic